 There’s certainly no lack of in-cabin entertainment given its three massive screens, including one for the gauge cluster which has multiple configurations including a full map view, and the very slick InControl Touch Pro Duo dual-screen infotainment system which gives the centre console an incredibly slick look.

-It’s a nice system to use and the graphics are mighty impressive compared to JLR infotainment from even a handful of years ago, although the system did crash on me at one point, requiring the whole car to be turned off and on again – any IT Crowd fans reading will know this to be the only right method – to solve the issue, and that’s not the first time I’ve experienced this in a Velar, either.
+It’s a nice system to use and the graphics are mighty impressive compared to JLR infotainment from even a handful of years ago, although the system did crash on me at one point, requiring the whole car to be turned off and on again to solve the issue – any fans of The IT Crowd reading will know this to be the correct method – and that wasn’t the first time I’ve experienced this problem in a Velar, either.
 I have no complaints about the 825W Meridian audio system though, which is one of the very best around right now as it offers multiple surround sound programs, including my personal favourite, DTS.

 Although the pricier premium materials package did lift the interior quality even further, there’s not a harsh material to be felt anywhere inside, as even the inside of the door pockets are carpeted.
 In this particular spec especially, from the grained wood trim on the doors to the combination grey cloth and white suedecloth upholstery with Union Jack perforation also seen on the aluminium speaker grilles, it not only feels premium but clearly looks it, too.

 And let’s not forget that stunning exterior, which the interior complements perfectly, as while most SUVs tend to look a little ungainly once they reach a certain size, the Velar looks properly gorgeous.
 Only the F-Pace it’s based on comes even close to looking as good as good as this, as it’s clearly one of the very best looking SUVs around.